 11. The Blackcoat’s Daughter

 Another memorable experience at Toronto took place in a crowd outside the theater, as Osgood Perkins practically ran into me while hailing a cab.
 He looked several feet taller than anyone else on the sidewalk, and when I gazed up at him, I thought for a split second that his father, Anthony (a.k.a.
 Norman Bates in “Psycho”), had retuned from the grave.
 Not only is the resemblance uncanny, but Perkins has also proven to be just as skilled at conveying a creeping undercurrent of dread in his first two directorial efforts.
-I saw his second film, “I Am The Pretty Thing That Lives in the House” at Toronto, and while there was much to admire in it, I ultimately felt that it was all mood and no substance.
+I saw his second film, “I Am The Pretty Thing That Lives in the House” at Toronto, which I initially found frustrating, though it has grown on me during subsequent viewings.
 What’s odd is that while “I Am The Pretty Thing” was swiftly picked up by Netflix, Perkins’ first movie, “The Blackcoat’s Daughter,” still has yet to receive distribution in the U.S., despite the fact that it premiered at Toronto in 2015 (under the title “February”).
 In an interview with Entertainment Weekly, Perkins mentioned that his affection for “Blackcoat” was of the begrudging kind.
 “At this point, I can say that I hated it while I was cutting it, and I was nervous about it when we showed it, but the reception was overwhelmingly positive,” Perkins said.
 “I quite like it now.”